 They're paid for by the employer and the government.
 The employer pays one third of the cost, and the government pays the remaining two thirds, up to a total of £18,000 in total.

 The government also pays some money towards any training and assessment that comes from outside the employer or the university.

-If you're a fan of economics, you might be interested to learn that they're paid for out of the government's Apprenticeships Budget!
+You might be interested to learn that they're paid for out of the government's Apprenticeships Budget (there's a surprise!).